-Whilst West Mercia Police and Warwickshire Police work in an Alliance each force has retained it's identify and both forces will work to address local policing priorities agreed with local communities and partners.
-The Alliance management structure is shown in diagram 2.
+Whilst West Mercia Police and Warwickshire Police work in an Alliance each force has retained its own identify and both forces will work to address local policing priorities agreed with local communities and partners.
+The Alliance management structure is shown in diagram 2 below, it has been refined during the course of 2017/18 to reflect the operational requirements of each force.